NickWaterton/Roomba980-Python/README.md

 Or call directly from a python script (see simple example above).

 ## ToDo's
-I'm just using some roomba icons I found on the web, if you have better roomba icos, please let me know, I know these are not Roomba 980 icons...
+I'm just using some roomba icons I found on the web, if you have better roomba icons, please let me know, I know these are not Roomba 980 icons...
 Post my openhab2 items, sitemaps, transforms and rules for controlling the Roomba.
 Update the example map shown here, it's an older version, the new ones are a little nicer.